mattsrc/opentx-lua-rssi-histogram/README.md

 # opentx-lua-rssi-histogram

-This project is a LUA telemetry script for OpenTX that provides an RSSI histogram.
+This project is a LUA telemetry script for OpenTX that provides customized telemetry screens, including a RSSI Histogram.

-**It can be customized** to show other status information as well.

 It's been tested and used on a QX7 and X9D with Open TX 2.2 for hundreds of flights.
 I have been finding it very useful and would like to freely share it.